tiabas/oauth2-provider/README.md

 # OAuth2
 A server side Ruby wrapper for the OAuth 2.0 specification.
 The motivation for this wrapper is to provide some the core functionality that is needed to handle all the authentication flows that are available described in the OAuth 2.0 specification.
 The wrapper defines classes for handling client authentication requests.
-These classes handle all the business logic for verifying the validity request parameters.
+These classes handle all the business logic for verifying the request parameters.

 ## Installation
   gem install oauth2-ruby